albop/tie_archive/session_5/index.md

 ## The blockchain

-Blockchain is also called "distributed ledger"
+- Blockchain is also called "distributed ledger"

-It keeps a record of all transactions between each "node"
+- It keeps a record of all transactions between each "node"
   - this record is unfakable and unmutable

-Who keeps this record?
+- Who keeps this record?
   - special participants called miners

-The system is based on cryptographic principles
+- The system is based on cryptographic principles which allow to certify operations

 ----